AOMediaCodec/av1-spec/annex.e.decoder.model.md

 ~~~~~

 For the video sequence that includes one or more random access points, for each key frame,
-where the decoder_buffer_delay is signaled, the following expressions should hold to provide smooth playback without the need to rebuffer.
+where the decoder_buffer_delay is signaled, the following expression should hold to provide smooth playback without the need to rebuffer.

 ~~~~~ c
 decoder_buffer_delay <= ceil( TimeDelta[ i ] )